Julia Child: Later years

 After her friend Simone Beck died in 1991 at the age of 87, Child relinquished La Pitchoune after a month-long stay in June 1992 with her family, her niece, Phila, and close friend and biographer Noël Riley Fitch.
 She turned the keys over to Jean Fischbacher's sister, just as she and Paul had promised nearly 30 years earlier.
 That year, Child spent five days in Sicily at the invitation of Regaleali Winery.
 American journalist Bob Spitz spent a brief time with Child during that period while he was researching and writing his work then titled History of Eating and Cooking in America.
 In 1993, Child voiced Dr. Juliet Bleeb in the animated film, We're Back!
 A Dinosaur's Story.

 Spitz took notes and made many recordings of his conversations with Child, and these later formed the basis of a secondary biography of Child, published August 7, 2012 (Knopf), five days before the centennial of her birth.
-Paul Child, who was ten years older than his wife, died in 1994 after living in a nursing home for five years following a series of strokes.
+Paul Child, who was 10 years older than his wife, died in 1994 after living in a nursing home for five years following a series of strokes.

-In 2001, Child moved to a retirement community, donating her house and office to Smith College, which later sold the house.
+In 2001, Child moved to a retirement community in California, donating her house and office to Smith College, which later sold the house.

 She donated her kitchen, which her husband had designed with high counters to accommodate her height, and which served as the set for three of her television series, to the Smithsonian's National Museum of American History, where it is now on display.
 Her copper pots and pans were on display at Copia in Napa, California, until August 2009 when they were reunited with her kitchen at the National Museum of American History in Washington, D.C.

 Death

-Child died of kidney failure in Montecito, California, on August 13, 2004, two days before her 92nd birthday.
+Child died of kidney failure in Montecito, California, on August 13, 2004.
 She ended her last book, My Life in France, with "... thinking back on it now reminds that the pleasures of the table, and of life, are infinite — toujours bon appétit!"